 Tech Checkup

-A hands-on digital and cybersecurity assessment for nonprofit teams working under real constraints.
+A hands-on digital and cybersecurity assessment for nonprofit teams looking to be as effective and safe as possible.

 Who this is for

-The Tech Checkup is for small to mid-sized nonprofit organizations working on democracy, human rights, or the rule of law— especially teams without dedicated security staff, and teams operating in environments that are becoming more hostile, more surveilled, and less forgiving over time.
+The tech checkup is for small to mid-sized nonprofit organizations or volunteer coalitions working on democracy, human rights, or the rule of law, especially teams without dedicated technology or cybersecurity staff.
+We particularly want to support those operating in environments or working on issues that have become more dangerous, increasingly surveilled, or more subject to harassment.

-If technology feels essential to your work, vaguely dangerous, and harder to reason about than it used to be, you’re probably not imagining things—and you’re probably in the right place.
+If technology feels essential to your work, vaguely dangerous, and harder to reason about than it used to be, you’re probably not imagining things.
+We're here to help.

 What the process looks like